-The most important command of Jesus in the book of Saint John the apostle is to love thy neighbor
+The most important command of Jesus in the book of Saint John the Apostle

 Critical sections of John’s gospel

-John gives a broad account of Jesus’ ministry from chapters 1 to 21.
-Critical sections would be Jesus describing Himself as the vine and how we can bear fruit.
-As well as signs, His glory, Jesus’ final night, the passion and resurrection.
+In the book of John, Jesus describes Himself as the vine and how we can bear fruit.
+As well as signs, His glory, Jesus’ final night, and the passion, and resurrection.

-The Book of John tell us how to “bear fruit”
+The Book of John also tells us how to “bear fruit”

 In John chapter 15, Jesus said that if we remain in Him, the “true vine,” we will bear fruit.
 These fruits are Love, Joy, Peace, Patience, Kindness, Gentleness, Faithfulness, and Self-control.